 Leasing space from a carrier hotel is far less expensive than constructing your own data center.
 You benefit from economies of scale and save money on capital costs and staff expenses.

 While colocation centers take care of everything and come ready to go, in-house data centers come with loads of costs from concept to functionality.

 The construction alone will be a vast initial outlay.
 You’ll need expert data center staff to manage the specialized requirements of a data center and to provide ongoing support.
 There will be management and maintenance costs, as well as other associated costs such as power, cooling, and security of the premises.

 Finally, you’ll either have to overbuild or run the risk of running out of space quickly.
 Scalability is a much tougher prospect with an in-house data center.

-Colocation, on the other hand, is designed to be cost-effective, simple to manage, and allows for fast, inexpensive scaling whenever you need it.
-Because you share the facility, all associated costs are shared, allowing excellent economies of scale.
+Colocation, on the other hand, is cost-effective, simple to manage, and allows for fast, inexpensive scaling whenever you need it.
+Because you share the facility, all associated costs are shared, which allows excellent economies of scale.